-A nicely modelled hollow-mould Eastern Han Dynasty dark earthenware statuette of a cockerel, shown standing on a flaring, cylindrical base.
+A nicely moulded Eastern Han Dynasty dark earthenware statuette of a cockerel, shown standing on a flaring, cylindrical base.
 Even in its simplicity, it is clear the artist’s intent to provide the statuette with a naturalistic appearance.
 Traces of the original red pigments visible to the surface, however mostly has now disappeared.

 Date: Circa 25-220 AD Period: Eastern Han Dynasty Condition: Fine.

 Zoomorphic and anthropomorphic terracotta statuettes are known in Chinese as mingqi and were placed in tombs and graves to assist and entertain the deceased in the afterlife.
 Pottery images of roosters were common in ancient China, since the rooster was not only common domestic animal but also one of the zodiac signs.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.